 A marriage between Calvin and Danae would produce Lio.

-theoze almost 15 years ago
+theoze about 15 years ago

 life suck sometimes…!!

-Humdum almost 15 years ago
+Humdum about 15 years ago

 I never meant to imply that Calvin is a great person or good company.
 I was saying that his problems with school and being social aren’t caused by any inherent flaw in Calvin.
 Like with so many people, it’s a matter of growing up and figuring out the “why”s for himself.
 He can learn something useful from school, but as I said, that’s something that’s not yet apparent to him.
 (It may have been apparent to you, since you say you wanted to learn it.
 I was also eager to learn through my first few years of school; there was so much I wanted to be able to do.
 If I hadn’t had outside motivations though, I would have hated being “forced” to learn.)
 The same principle applies to his social life: He alienates himself because he can’t understand other people (he’s not properly objective yet).
 Neither of these make him irredeemable.